Code of Conduct for Reserve Bank Staff

 • accept any personal monetary payment, including in cash, from a third party you deal with in the course of your work with the Bank; or

-• accept any airfare or accommodation paid for by a third party unless you have the prior approval of the Deputy Governor or your Assistant Governor when the benefits are provided as part of university-based study or employment and made available to other students and staff.
+• accept any airfare or accommodation paid for by a third party unless you have the prior approval of the relevant Governor or the Chief Operating Officer when the benefits are provided as part of university-based study or employment and made available to other students and staff.

 In circumstances where it may be reasonable to give or receive gifts, hospitality or other benefits, the following must be observed: